Jeremy Cijntje

-Jeremy Cijntje (born 8 January 1998) is a professional footballer who plays as a winger.
+Jeremy Cijntje (born 8 January 1998) is a retired footballer who played as a winger.
 Born in the Netherlands, he represented Curaçao at under-20 youth level.

 Club career

-In January 2021 he moved on loan to Waasland-Beveren.
+In January 2021, he moved on loan to Waasland-Beveren.

-On 31 August 2021, he moved on a new loan to Roda JC Kerkrade.
+On 31 August 2021, he moved on loan to Roda JC Kerkrade.

 On 15 January 2022, Cijntje moved on loan to FC Den Bosch.
-In September 2022 he moved to Norwegian club Jerv.
+In September 2022, he moved to Norwegian club Jerv.
+He retired in 2024 due to injury and started his own football school.

 International career

 He represented the Curaçao national under-20 team in 2017 CONCACAF U-20 Championship qualifying, scoring against Saint Kitts and Nevis.